SoftUni-Internal/interactive-content/EN/01-Arrays/03-Modify-the-Array.md

 If we want to sort numbers or other values, we need to provide a correct **compare function.**

-In this example, we have an array of names.
+In the following example, we have an array of names.

-If we call the `array.sort()` method directly, without passing a **compare function**, the method will work correctly - it will sort the names in ascending alphabetic order.
+If we call the `array.sort()` method directly, without passing a **compare function**, the method will sort the names in ascending alphabetic order.

 ```js live
 let names = ['Peter', 'George', 'Mary'];